Wednesday PM Forecast: warming trend brings pop-up thunderstorms

 Use the slider to advance through the next 24 hours of Futurecast

 Up Next: The thermometer will continue its upward climb right through the weekend.
-Friday and Saturday, highs will hit the mid 80s, with thermometers potentially touching the upper 80s by Sunday and Monday.
+Friday and Saturday, highs will hit the mid-80s, with thermometers potentially touching the upper 80s by Sunday and Monday.
 While mid-to-upper 80s are very common to us, keep in mind that since this is some of our warmest weather so far this season, our bodies may not be fully adjusted coming out of winter.
-Heat index values—which measure how hot it actually feels outside by factoring in humidity—could climb into the mid-90s.
+Heat index values—which measure how hot it actually feels outside by factoring in humidity—could climb into the lower 90s.
 If you have plans for outdoor events this weekend, drink plenty of water, take breaks in the shade, and listen to your body, as heat exhaustion can creep up much faster than you expect.

-The forecast includes 30% to 40% rain coverage across the 13 Parish, 3 County Forecast Area for much of this period.
+The forecast includes 20% to 40% rain coverages across the 13 parish, 3 county forecast area for much of this period.
 Think of it as a “hit-or-miss” scenario rather than a persistent storm system.
 Some of us will dodge the rain, and those who don’t will have plenty of dry time through the day.
 Importantly, since “thunderstorms” are a part of the forecast, that means there will be a threat for lightning as we continue through the festival and outdoor event season.
-If you can hear thunder, find your way to a fully enclosed permanent structure until at least 15 minutes past the last rumble.
+If you can hear thunder, find your way to a fully enclosed permanent structure until at least 30 minutes past the last rumble.
 Never shelter under a tree or tall object.

 A storm system expected to produce severe weather across the Midwest this weekend will move eastward toward Louisiana and Mississippi early next week.
 As of now, the most favorable setup and ingredients for severe weather are expected to remain north of the Capital Area and closer to I-20, but we will continue to monitor the trends.